 On the day of the race, once you’ve arrived, attach your bib to the front of your shirt using the four pins provided with your bib.
 Take a look around our sponsors tents prior to the race; listen for the start of the warm-up exercises; and then make your way to the start line.

 The route will be easy to follow.
-Not only will there be lots of others doing the same route, but there are distance markers and volunteers on the entire route to help you.
+Not only will there be lots of others going the same direction, but there are distance markers and volunteers along the course route to help you.
 In addition, there is a water station on the route where volunteers hand out water – you can stop for a chat and drink, take a drink and run with it (you throw it to the side – we clean up afterwards!), or keep on running.

 Festivities after the Run